commandcontrolQ/skyline/README.md

-# neptune10
+# Windows codename Neptune
-Modified version of Windows 10.
+Heavily modified version of Windows 10 Home.
 NOT AFFILIATED WITH MICROSOFT.